MetaMask/SIPs/SIPS/sip-14.md

 The caveat information passed SHOULD be ignored in the initial implementation of this.
 Instead of processing the caveats, the implementation SHOULD revoke the entire permission key.
 We will revisit this at a later time to make it more granular.

-This RPC method SHOULD return `null` if the permissions are revoked successfully and otherwise throw.
+This RPC method SHOULD return `null` if the permissions are revoked successfully, or return an error otherwise.

 This RPC method MUST validate that the permissions to be revoked do not contain any permissions specified in `initialPermissions`.
 Only `dynamicPermissions` can be revoked.